Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Discussion

-This work is the first attempt to adapt techniques from the ridepooling literature on the shareability networks to the SBRP, consider alternate modes in SBRP and connect SBRP with the WSCP.
-The key extension for enabling these techniques to work in practice for large-scale instances for the SBRP is the compression of the shareability network.
-One important future direction is to develop more sophisticated and nuanced edge compression schemes that more precisely target the edges that are unlikely to be relevant to the optimal solution.
-Moreover, the simplified ILP we present can be combined with state-of-art ILP solving techniques (e.g. column generation) to solve the extreme large-scale SBRP instances or allow for larger $\beta$ values.
+This work is the first attempt to adapt techniques from the ridepooling literature on the shareability networks to the SSRP and connect SSRP with the WSCP.
+The key extension for enabling these techniques to work in practice for large-scale SSRP instances is the compression of the shareability network.
+One important future direction is to develop more sophisticated and nuanced edge pruning schemes that more precisely target edges that are unlikely to be relevant to optimal solutions.
+Moreover, the simplified ILP we presented can be combined with state-of-the-art ILP solving techniques (e.g. column generation) to solve extreme large-scale SSRP instances or allow for larger $\beta$ values.
 This is also an area to be explored.
+Lastly, the shareability network based decomposition method we present is not restricted to solving SSRPs.
+It can be fairly easily adapted to many vehicle routing problems which require generating optimal routes and schedules, such as many-to-one shuttle services (e.g., airport shuttles, work shuttles, and first last miles services to transit).